supermuesli/embedded_systems_2019/README.md

 - **microcontrollers with the same microprocessor are considered to be in the same family**
 - **Peripherals:**
   - a peripheral is a hardware/device with input/output interfaces
-  - common peripherals are keyboards, speakers, headsets, ...
+  - common peripherals: keyboard, speaker, USB-Port, Audio/Headphone-Jack, HDMI-Interface, ...
 - **Digital I/O:**
-  - we can access external hardware via digital I/O pins
+  - we can access or monitor external hardware via digital I/O pins
   - ports are made up of n pins on an n-bit architecture
   - available registers are: PIN (Port Input Register), PORT (Port Register), DDR (Data Direction Register)
   - PIN: